piratecash/pirate/README.md

 | ...                   | ...                 | 60%         | 40%                |
 | 34603008 (0x2100000)  | ~0    COSA + fees   | 60%         | 40%                |

+For more information, as well as an immediately usable, binary version of the Cosanta Core software, see https://cosanta.net/en/download/.

 License
 -------